Mimickal/ReactionRoleBot/README.md

 the guild the command was sent from.
 The bot does this automatically when it is kicked from a guild.

-This does not clear any server-side logs for to the guild.
+This does not clear any server-side logs for the guild.

 ## Printing Bot Info
 You can use `/info` to print the bot's description, version number, link to the